ralismark/ralismark.github.io/site/posts/sel4-cap-transfer.md

 ---
 layout: post
 title: Debugging Capability Transfer on seL4
+excerpt: Finding why a central part of capabilities wasn't working
+date: 2022-11-19
 tags:
-excerpt: "Finding why a central part of capabilities wasn't working"
 ---

 # A bit of context